Sowing Seeds of Hope

 (Psalm 69:30)

-Each Thanksgiving my family has the tradition of sharing thoughts on what we're thankful for.
-Yet I have to wonder, are there more practical/beneficial ways to express our gratitude to God?
+family has the tradition of sharing thoughts on what we're thankful for.
+Yet I have to wonder, are there more practical/beneficial

-whatever you did for one of the least of these brothers and sisters of mine, you did for me."
+Matthew 25:40 says, "whatever you did for one of the least of these brothers and sisters of mine, you did for me."

 So then, when we bless others, we bless God.

-show God our gratitude instead of just telling Him. {Show verses tell.
+I started brainstorming ideas of how we can show God our gratitude instead of just telling Him. {Show verses tell.
 Sounds like something a good writer is trained to do.} =)

 Soon I'd compiled a list of ways we can express our gratitude to God by touching the lives of others.
 Here's my top 20 picks!